TouchDesigner: TOP

 Texture operators are image-based operations that are GPU-accelerated.
 Data in TOPs can be scaled to any resolution, limited only by the amount of RAM available on a system's graphics card.

 CHOP

 Channel operators are the backbone of the control system in TouchDesigner.
 Used for processing motion data, audio, on-screen controls, MIDI data, and other input devices, these operators organize data as a series of channels.
 According to TouchDesigner's documentation, they were designed to "reduce the tedium of motion editing and to help build and manage more complex motion".

 SOP

 Surface operators are objects responsible for 3D operations and modeling in TouchDesigner.
 These objects are used to generate, import, modify, and combine 3D surfaces.
 Supported surface types are polygons, curves, NURBS surfaces, metaballs, and particles.
 This is perhaps the oldest part of TouchDesigner and has its roots directly in the Houdini 4.1 code base.

+POP

+The P in POPs refers to “points” but coincidentally it envelops other P's - primitives, polygons, particle systems, point clouds and any form of data points for data visualizations.

+The data for POPs all starts as points with attributes, and from points they can be employed to work with particle systems, point clouds, polygons, lines, spline curves, and any 3D geometrical shape and form of data points.

+POPs are rendered by the Render TOP or can be passed to devices like DMX lighting systems, LED arrays, lasers or other external systems.

+Most simply, a POP is made of a points list, a vertex list, and a primitive list.